 - Were questionable “gifts” made before a relative died?

 - Are there missing assets that should be in the estate?

 If you have been asking yourself these questions or are experiencing one of these situations, it is time to seek representation and my law office can help.

 Ohio will competency and undue influence litigator

 A second common legal theory is “lack of capacity” (sometimes called “incompetency”).
 Most people understand incompetency.
-Other legal theories for challenging a will or trust are “fraud”, “duress”, or “mistake”.
-Fraud involves telling an untruth; duress involves a threat; and mistake is self explanatory.
+Other legal theories for challenging a will or trust are “fraud” and “duress”,”.
+Fraud involves telling an untruth and duress involves a threat.

 Experienced probate lawyer in Toledo serving clients in Ohio

 I am one of only a small number of Ohio attorneys who has actually tried a large number of probate disputes.
 Also, I am one of only a small number of Ohio attorneys who take these cases on a contingency or blended fee basis.
 I see cases through to their completion.
 Probate disputes are the sole focus of my law practice; I do not practice in any other area of the law.
 My probate litigation practice deals with:

 My niche as a probate litigation lawyer is based on over 35 years of experience litigating estate disputes as well as my years of handling estate administrations and drafting documents.
 My willingness to take cases on a contingency fee basis is beneficial to clients who cannot afford to pay an attorney at an hourly rate.

 A skilled approach to your probate litigation case